Toloka/docs/en/template-builder/concepts/types.md

 #### number

-A number without quotation marks, for example, `25.5`.
-The `.` symbol is a divider.
+A number without quotation marks.
+The separator of the fractional and integer parts is `.`.
+For example, `25.5`.

 #### object